rafaca5tro/P3-FCND-Quadrotor-Controller/README.md

 # The C++ Project Readme #

 This is the readme for the C++ project.
+Please refer to the student [Writeup](https://github.com/rcgonzsv/P3-FCND-Quadrotor-Controller/blob/master/writeup.pdf) for a detailed walkthrough for the implementation.

 For easy navigation throughout this document, here is an outline: